Royal Caribbean International: Oasis class

-The Oasis-class ships are some of the largest passenger ships ever built, having surpassed the Freedom-class ships, and are surpassed only by the Icon-class ships.
+The Oasis-class ships are among the largest passenger ships ever built, having surpassed the Freedom-class ships, and are surpassed only by the Icon-class ships.
 They can accommodate up to 5,400 passengers at double occupancy and they have a maximum capacity of 6,296 passengers.
 Furthermore, the ships have a gross tonnage of at least 225,282 tons, and cost the line around US$1.4 billion each.

 The first two ships in the class, Oasis of the Seas and Allure of the Seas, were delivered in 2009 and 2010 by STX Europe Turku Shipyard, Finland.
 The third and fourth ships in the class, Harmony of the Seas and Symphony of the Seas were built at Chantiers de l'Atlantique in Saint-Nazaire, France.
-They were the first to come with the Ultimate Abyss dry slide.
+They introduced the Ultimate Abyss dry slide feature.
 Royal Caribbean International, in conjunction with USA Today, sponsored a contest to name the first two vessels.
 In February 2019, Royal Caribbean announced the order of a 6th Oasis class vessel, later named Utopia of the Seas, from Chantiers de l'Atlantique for delivery in 2024 with a double occupancy of 5,714 and gross tonnage of 231,000.